 Endurance.
 Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.
 You also have resistance against poison damage.

 Gore.
 You can use an attack action to make a gore attack with your horns.
 It is a melee unarmed attack that deals 1d8 piercing damage plus your Strength modifier.
 If you used the Dash action before the attack (such as spending last round to approach or having the ability to use it as a bonus action), you may also use the Shove action.
 This is a strike effect.
+If you cast a spell, you may use your gore attack as a bonus attack at the same round.

 Powerful Build.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.